-Shalini Gogawale begins her first year on the LSU volleyball staff as the Director of Operations for the indoor and sand programs.
+Shalini Gogawale enters her third year on the LSU volleyball staff as the Director of Operations for the indoor and sand programs.
 She is involved in all facets of the programs and her responsibilities include team travel, budget, travel, equipment and camps.
 She also serves as the program’s liaison to several departments.

 Gogawale’s previous experience in volleyball came at the University of Florida during the 2010 and 2011 seasons where she was responsible for all behind-the-scenes tasks for the program which included day-to-day office operations, team travel, ordering and distribution of equipment, game day responsibilities, assisting with recruiting correspondence and NCAA compliance in regards to recruiting, and was also the liaison to the programs booster club, the Gator Attack Club.
 She also oversaw the volleyball budget and supervised the student manager staff and operations assistants.
 Beyond her duties as the director of operations, she also served as the Gators' Director of Volleyball Camp Operations, which saw over 1,500 youth participants.
 She was responsible for up to six camps per summer and handled logistics for all camps.

 Prior to her time at Florida, Gogawale spent one year as the Assistant Director of Women's Basketball Operations at Oregon State University from 2009-10.
 She assisted with all operations for the Beavers, including day-to-day office operations, film exchange, video operations, team manager supervision and also served as the liaison between the marketing and women's basketball offices.

 In 2009, Gogawale got her start in operations while working with the women's basketball program at the University of California.
 There, she handled the day-to-day office operations and assisted with the program's recruiting database, budget, camps and special events.